nihalavi/creative-sense/README.md

 Here are the steps we have taken so far to clean up the data:
 1. First we reviewed all 164 columns of data from which would have to identify response variable or variables and predictor variables.
 We looked for those columns that had no data and removed them from the dataset.
 With this cleaning, we were left with 64 columns of data.
 A list of the column removed is given in Appendix A containing the ipython notebook.
 2. Second, we went through each of the 64 columns and reviewed columns with majority of the data missing.
 We found nine columns with more than 90% of data missing, except for one with about 63% data missing.
 We dropped these columns also and were left with 55 variables: either predictor or response variables.
-3. We also dropped about observations which did not have any values for some of the columns.
+3. We also dropped those observations which did not have any values for some of the columns.
 Out of a total of 42,539 loan applications in the data set, we were left with 41,084 observations.
 4. Then, we looked at the correlation between these variables and found significant correlations between several variables.
 The correlation matrix is shown below.
 <img id="correlation" src="correlation.png" alt="correlation">
 5. Next, we reviewed our strategy to come up with a response variable.
 We decided to evaluate an investor’s rate of return on the amount funded for the loan.